ab31mohit/inter-iit_Team62/README.md

 cd ..
 colcon build
 echo 'source ~/PX4_ws/install/setup.bash' >> ~/.bashrc
-echo 'source ~/PX4_ws/install/setup.bash' >> ~/.bashrc
 ```
-- If build is failed, try building again.
-- If you encounter this setuptools error during build :
 - If build is failed, try building again.
 - If you encounter this setuptools error during build :